andrewraim/andrewraim.github.io/software/OverdispersionModelsInR.md

 <p/>Note that the code is currently not documented.
 This means, for example,
 that
-the R command "?d.rcb" asking for help on the r.rcb function currently returns nothing.
+the R command "?d.rcb" asking for help on the d.rcb function currently returns nothing.
 I hope to add this documentation in the future, and continue to make improvements to the package.
 If you find the package to be helpful, or have suggestions, please send me an email and let me know.
 If there is interest,